ethangela/compressd-sensing/README.md

 # compressd-sensing

-This repository provides codes for project of Compressed Sensing with Deep Decoder Prior in implementation of both tensorflow and pytorch (Torch implementation is depreciated).
+This repository provides codes for project of Compressed Sensing with Deep Decoder Prior in implementation of both tensorflow and pytorch.
+(Torch implementation is depreciated)

 ## Requirements
 Tensorflow 1.13+ and Python 3.5+.
 Other dependecies include numpy, matplotlib, pandas and scipy etc.